brentp/hts-nim/README.md

 $ file ./slivar
 ./slivar: ELF 64-bit LSB executable, x86-64, version 1 (GNU/Linux), statically linked, for GNU/Linux 2.6.18, BuildID[sha1]=c2b5b52cb7be7f81bf90355a4e44a08a08df91d8, not stripped
 ```

+The [docker image](https://hub.docker.com/r/brentp/musl-hts-nim) is based on alpine linux and uses musl to create truly static binaries.
+At this time, libcurl is not supported so only binaries built using this method will only be able to access local files (no http/https/s3/gcs).

+The docker images does use [libdeflate](https://github.com/ebiggers/libdeflate) by default.
+That provides,
+for example, a 20% speed improvement when used to build [mosdepth](https://github.com/brentp/mosdepth).